DerDemystifier/AnkiIgnoreCase/README.md

 ### How does this work?

 >As you would think, simply compares your input with the answer without matching case.
 So ANKI ↔ Anki.
+Technically speaking, it injects a script tag to your card templates that have a {{type:}} field.
+It doesn't touch any existing code in the template.
+The script enables the addon to work both on AnkiDesktop and AnkiDroid.

+### How to uninstall?

+>Go to Addons->ignoreCase->Config and change "enabled" with false, then restart Anki.
+That's it!
+You can then delete the addon if you wish by hitting the uninstall button.

 ### Does this work in Anki Version 2.x.xx